freeletics/migrator/README.md

 previous changes done within a `Migration.run()` call.
 In other words, it's your responsibility to make things transactional.
 Migrator doesn't provide any Atomicity, Consistency, Isolation or Durability (ACID) guarantees.
-THe only guarantee you get is that all Migrations run squentially (one after each other, sorted by `Migration.version`) and if one migration succeeded Migrator wont run this migration again.
+The only guarantee you get is that all Migrations run squentially (one after each other, sorted by `Migration.version`) and if one migration succeeded Migrator wont run this migration again.
 If you don't want to a migration to succeed, just throw an exception.
 In that case (unless exception is caught somewhere) the app will crash.